-Boracite crystals are very small.
-Usually, they yield gemstones ranging from 1-2 carats.
-Gems over 2 carats would be considered extreme rarities.
+Boracite crystals are very small and usually yield gemstones ranging from 1-2 carats, so gems over 2 carats would be considered extreme rarities.

-Although boracites react to water very slowly, keep them dry in storage, where they would have time to sit and decompose.
+Although boracites react to water very slowly, keep them dry in storage, where they would otherwise have time to sit and decompose.
 Alcohol may be used in lieu of water for cleaning.
-Otherwise, these stones have high hardness (7-7.5) and no cleavage and require no special care.
+Otherwise, since these stones have high hardness (7-7.5) and no cleavage, they require no special care.
 Consult our gemstone jewelry cleaning guide for more recommendations.